YTomar79/symqnet_quantum/README.md

 scaling-relevant regime where that per-step optimization becomes the dominant bottleneck.

-The system has three parts:

-- **`SymQNetAgent`** chooses adaptive measurement actions from a belief-conditioned graph + temporal encoder.
-- **`SMCParticleFilter`** maintains a posterior over Hamiltonian parameters and supplies belief feedback to the policy.
-- **`SpinChainEnv`** applies finite-shot sampling plus either readout-flip noise or a lightweight native decoherence/readout model, with a dense statevector backend by default and an opt-in MPS/TEBD backend for larger chains.

 ## Key result

 On TFIM chains of increasing size, SymQNet matches or beats the parameter MSE of